Actionb/mizdb-watchlist/README.md

 database hit for each button, slowing down the page.

-To easily provide a `on_watchlist` value for each object in a queryset in a single query, call the `annotate_queryset` method on a watchlist manager on the queryset.
+To easily provide a `on_watchlist` value for each object in a queryset in a single query, call the watchlist manager method `annotate_queryset` on the queryset:
-For example:
 ```python
 from mizdb_watchlist.manager import get_manager